renemarc/countdoom/CONTRIBUTING.rst

     $ git commit -m "Your detailed description of your changes."
     $ git push origin name-of-your-bugfix-or-feature

-7. Submit a pull request through the GitHub website.
+7. `Submit a pull request
+<https://github.com/renemarc/countdoom/pulls>`_ through the GitHub website.

-Pull Request Guidelines
+Pull request guidelines
 -----------------------

 Before you submit a pull request, check that it meets these guidelines: